apache/druid/docs/tutorials/tutorial-compaction.md

   -->

-This tutorial demonstrates how to compact existing segments into fewer but larger segments.
+This tutorial demonstrates how to compact existing segments into fewer but larger segments in Apache Druid.

 Because there is some per-segment memory and processing overhead, it can sometimes be beneficial to reduce the total number of segments.
 Please check [Segment size optimization](../operations/segment-optimization.md) for details.